metallistov20/convinject-1.DEMO/README.md

+# Contents of this repository

-# 1. Description - CYGWIN environment for CONVINJECT-1 Project.pdf
+## 1. Description - CYGWIN environment for CONVINJECT-1 Project.pdf

-Step by step instructions how to expand environment CygWIN with necessary packages.
-Needed for successful build of CONVINJECT-1 Project.
-(Permanent URL: https://github.com/metallistov20/convinject-1)
+Step by step instructions how to expand environment CygWIN (x86_64) with necessary packages.
+Needed for successful build of CONVINJECT-1 Project, permanent URL of which is: https://github.com/metallistov20/convinject-1.

-# Description - conversation injector.pdf
+## 2. Description - conversation injector.pdf

-Step by step instuction how to _build and how to _deploy CONVINJECT-1 Project.
-(Permanent URL: https://github.com/metallistov20/convinject-1.)
-Explains adjustment of <targets.xml> file for exact purposes of each exact task.
+Step by step instuction how to _build and how to _deploy CONVINJECT-1 Project, permanent URL of which is: https://github.com/metallistov20/convinject-1.
+Explains wel an adjustment of file <targets.xml> for exact purposes of some tasks.

-# convinject-1.mpg
+## 3. convinject-1.mpg

-Video which demonstrates successful run of CONVINJECT-1 Project on Ubuntu 12.04 with targets TL-SL2210, TL-SL2218, TL-SL5428E, and some others.
+Video which demonstrates successful run of CONVINJECT-1 Project (permanent URL of which is: https://github.com/metallistov20/convinject-1) on Ubuntu 12.04 (3.19.0-68-generic, x86_32) with targets TL-SL2210, TL-SL2218, TL-SL5428E, and some others.